dw-610/concept-learning-and-causal-reasoning/README.md

 ### Learn the domains

 Domain learning is done using the [CSLearn package](https://github.com/dw-610/CSLearn).
+This package contains code for training domain learners using the autoencoder-based approach, including the VAE and $p$-Wasserstein methods discussed in the paper.

+To train the models to learn the color and shape domains, simply run the script `2_1_train_domain_learner.py`.
+This script will load all of the data and perform domain learning for these two domains, saving the resulting models to the `local/models/` subdirectory.

 ### Carry out causal learning